 Jeff Aronin - Paragon Founder, Chairman and CEO

-Throughout his career, Mr. Aronin has received numerous disctinctions and honors for his entrepreneurship and dedication to life sciences.
+Throughout his career, Mr. Aronin has received numerous distinctions and honors for his entrepreneurship and dedication to life sciences.
 In 2020, he was named as one of the Top 10 Inspiring CEOs by Insights Success magazine.
 In 2018, he was named Innovator of the Year by Best in Biz Awards for his lifelong commitment to developing medicines for severe diseases.
 That same year, Insights Care named Mr. Aronin one of the 20 Most Influential Leaders in Healthcare.
-In 2017, the Weizmann Institute of Science awarded Mr. Aronin the Weizmann Leadership Award in recognition of his work to improve patients’ lives through advancements in science and technology.
-He was presented with the Frederic A. Gibbs Discovery Award in 2013 by the Brain Research Foundation for his deep commitment to civic and philanthropic efforts.
-Mr. Aronin has been inducted into the Chicago Entrepreneur Hall of Fame.
-He was also honored with the EY Entrepreneur of the Year Award.
+He was awarded the Weizmann Leadership Award in recognition of his work to improve patients’ lives through advancements in science and technology and was presented with the Frederic A. Gibbs Discovery Award by the Brain Research Foundation.
+Mr. Aronin has been inducted into the Chicago Entrepreneur Hall of Fame and was also honored with the EY Entrepreneur of the Year Award.

 Research & Development Advisory Board

 Timothy Cunniff, PharmD – Executive Vice President, Research & Development

 Tim Cunniff leads the Emalex Clinical Advisory Board and serves as Executive Vice President of Research & Development at Paragon Biosciences.
 He oversees all scientific and regulatory matters associated with new product development, approval, and maintenance, across portfolio companies as needed.
 He is also a Clinical Instructor of Pharmacy at the University of Michigan College of Pharmacy.